Feature Articles

 Note that homophones sound the same despite spelling, homographs look the same no matter the sound, and homonyms are both homophones and homographs.

 Use the common homophones that even great readers confuse.
-These are there, their and they’re; your and you’re; here, hear, and hare; fear, fair, and fare; poor, pour, and pore; and to, two and too.
+These are there, their and they’re; your and you’re; here, hear, hair, and hare; fear, fair, and fare; poor, pour, and pore; and to, two and too.

 Some homographs that sound differently are read, minute, bow, close, and wound.
 Homonyms that are both homophones and homographs are bat, fine, tear, object, and fair.